hannahmypham/Hiking-Project/README.md

 ## Questions for the analysis
 1. What is the most challenging trail?
 What is the easiest trail to conquer?
 2. How many trails are available all year long?
-3. What trails that are suitable for family?
+3. What trails are suitable for a family?
-4. How many trails that are backpacker friendly?
+4. How many trails are backpacker friendly?
 5. What type of hikers do I recommend to explore this national park?

 ## Key takeaway
 1. The most challenging trail is Wahtum Lake Via Ruckel Creek Hike.
 The easiest trails are Sames Walker Loop Hike, Hood River Waterfront Hike, and Fort Cascades Loop Hike
-2. 108 trails are available all year long, which accounts for 62.79% of total trails in Columbia River Gorge National Park.
+2. 108 trails are available all year long, which accounts for 62.79% of the total trails in Columbia River Gorge National Park.
-3. Trails that are suitable for family are usually easy trails that are family friendly, available all year and not crowded.
-There are 16 trails that satisfy those criteria with 14 loop trails and 12 out and back trails.
-Those include Ainswoth Loop Hike, Balfour - Klickitat Loop Hike, Buck Creek on Larch Mountain Hike, and other trails.
+3. Trails that are suitable for families are usually easy trails that are family-friendly, available all year, and not crowded.
+There are 16 trails that satisfy those criteria with 14 loop trails and 12 out-and-back trails.
+Those include Ainsworth Loop Hike, Balfour - Klickitat Loop Hike, Buck Creek on Larch Mountain Hike, and other trails.
 4. There are 41 trails that are suitable for backpackers with different level of difficulties and trail types.

 ## Recommendations